 Our probate fees:

 When it comes to probate, no two estates are the same, and the level of help and advice that each client requires will vary.
-We therefore adopt a very flexible approach and at the outset, we offer a free half hour meeting during which time we will establish the nature of the work we are required to do and likewise the extent of the work that the executors wish to undertake themselves.
+We therefore adopt a very flexible approach and at the outset, we offer an initial meeting during which time we will establish the nature of the work we are required to do and likewise the extent of the work that the executors wish to undertake themselves.

 We can deal with the registration of the death and arrange the funeral if required.
 We can also oversee security matters, visiting the property to obtain details of assets, arrange valuations and the sale/transfer of a property or other assets.

 We have a highly skilled team of lawyers who specialise in probate work.
 You will have the benefit of one dedicated and experienced lawyer working on your matter throughout the process.
 Regardless of who works on your matter, they will be supervised by Louise Harrhy, Partner and Head of the Trusts and Estates Department.
 You can view the members of our team, their qualifications and experience and see who could be working on your matter by clicking on the staff profiles at the bottom of this page.

 We are required to publish the details of our prices for probate work in relation to uncontested cases where all of the assets are in the UK.
 This includes both estates where the deceased has left a will and those where the deceased has died without leaving a will (intestate) and this covers both taxable and non-taxable estates.

 We aim to deal with the work up to the issue of the grant on a fixed fee basis and the work thereafter (in dealing with the administration of the estate) will be scoped for on the basis of hourly rates and a clear estimate will be provided.
 If it is possible to provide a fixed fee at that point, we will do so.